Unit tests and single layer integration tests

 Most Ethereum development stacks include features that make testing easier, which normal Ethereum clients, such as geth (and our modified version,

 op-geth) don't support.

 Therefore, it is a good idea to run the majority of tests, which do not rely on OP Mainnet-specific features, in the development stack.

-Ideally you would want to be able to run some tests on Optimism (either a local development environment or a test network (either Goerli or Kovan).
-Note that the Kovan testnet is being deprecated (opens new window).
+Ideally you would want to be able to run some tests on Optimism (either a local development environment or the test network.
 This would be a much slower process, but it would let you identify cases where the equivalence between Optimism and Ethereum breaks down (or the equivalence between Ethereum itself and the development stack, for that matter).

 # Multilayer integration tests

 Some dapps need OP Mainnet-specific features that aren't available as part of the development stack.
 For example, if your decentralized application relies on inter-domain communication, the effort of developing a stub to let you debug it in a development stack is probably greater than the hassle of having the automated test go to a local development environment each time.